Ciano1996/AuctionMechanism/README.md

 - Checks if the corresponding auction exists, and if found, download it from the DHT
 - Then there is the time checking part, to understand if the auction is active or not
-- Then, since it would not be possible, is checked if the bidder is the auction creator or the current best bidder -If these controls are passed, the amount bid is checked, to know if it is enough to participate regoularly and if so, all the information are finally updated in the DHT
+- Then, since it would not be possible, is checked if the bidder is the auction creator or the current best bidder
+- If these controls are passed, the amount bid is checked, to know if it is enough to participate regoularly and if so, all the information are finally updated in the DHT

 ## Other methods implemented